bwmarrin/snowflake/README.md

 ### Performance

-The flake generator should be sufficiently fast enough of most systems to generate the maximum or near of 4096 unique ID's per millisecond that the snowflake ID supports.
+The flake generator should be sufficiently fast enough on most systems to generate 4096 unique ID's per millisecond.
+This is the maximum that the snowflake ID format supports.
 That is, around 243-244 nanoseconds per operation.

 Since the flake generator is single threaded the primary limitation will be the maximum speed of a single processor on your system.

-To benchmark the generator on your system run the following command inside the package directory.
+To benchmark the generator on your system run the following command inside the flake package directory.

 ```sh
 go test -bench=.
 ```

-Also, if your curious, check out this commit that shows benchmarks that compare a few different ways of implementing a generator.
+If your curious, check out this commit that shows benchmarks that compare a few different ways of implementing a snowflake generator in Go.
 *  https://github.com/bwmarrin/flake/tree/9befef8908df13f4102ed21f42b083dd862b5036